Mark Ballas: Dancing with the Stars

 For season 14, he was partnered with Classical Singer Katherine Jenkins.
 They made it to the finale where they finished as the runners-up, losing to Donald Driver & Peta Murgatroyd.

 For season 15, he returned with season 11 partner, Bristol Palin before being eliminated in week 4.
 In week 7, he danced with his former partner Shawn Johnson because her partner, Derek Hough suffered a neck injury.

 He was paired with two-time Olympic champion Aly Raisman for season 16.
 Since season 16 had four couples reach the finals for the first time, Aly and Mark were able to become finalists.
-On 21 May, however, they were eliminated at the beginning of the show landing them in fourth place.
+On May 21, however, they were eliminated at the beginning of the show landing them in fourth place.

 For season 17, he was paired with singer Christina Milian.
-They were the 4th couple eliminated despite receiving high scores and good comments from the judges.
+They were the 4th couple eliminated despite receiving the first 10 of the season.

 For season 18, he partnered with Full House actress Candace Cameron Bure.
 The couple made it to the finals and ended in third place.

 For season 19, he partnered with Duck Dynasty star Sadie Robertson and finished in 2nd place behind Alfonso Ribeiro.

 For season 20, he was paired with star of The Hunger Games film series Willow Shields.
 The couple was shockingly eliminated in week 7, finishing in seventh place despite receiving high scores throughout the season.

 For season 21, he was partnered with actress Alexa PenaVega.
-They were eliminated in week 9 (despite being at the top of the leaderboard that week) and finished the competition in 6th place.
+They were shockingly eliminated in week 9 (despite having a perfect night) and finished the competition in 6th place.

 For season 22, he was paired with UFC mixed martial artist Paige VanZant.
 Ballas and VanZant made it to the finals of the show and finished in second place.
 Ballas was not part of the season 23 & 24 cast.

 Ballas returned as a professional dancer for season 25, and was paired with violinist Lindsey Stirling.
 Ballas and Stirling made it to the finals and finished in second place.

 Ballas returned to the show for season 31.
 He was partnered with social media personality and dancer Charli D'Amelio.
 They won the competition, making this Ballas' third win on the show and his first win since Season 8.

-Records

-In his time on Dancing With the Stars, Ballas has set, and broken, numerous records in the course of his (so far) 18 seasons.
-Some of these records include, but are not limited to: